anneloes94/Ubuntu-18-battery-life-preserver/README.md

-__Important note__: For nwneal's original repo, go [here](https://github.com/nwneal/Ubuntu-16-battery-notification).
+__Important note__: This repo has been cloned from a different repo and adjusted based on my preferences.
+For nwneal's original (low battery notifications) repo, go [here](https://github.com/nwneal/Ubuntu-16-battery-notification).

-# Ubuntu Desktop 16.04 LTS Battery Notification
+# Ubuntu 18 Battery Life Notification
 A script that will notify you to plug in or unplug your adapter for battery preservation on Ubuntu 18.

 ## Setup